epigen/atacseq_pipeline/config/README.md

   - read_type: "single" or "paired".
   - bam_file: path to the raw/unaligned BAM file.
   - pass_qc: number between 0 (not used for downstream steps e.g., quantification) and 1.
 Every sample with pass_qc>0 is included in the downstream analysis.
-  - (optional) additional sample metadata columns can be added and indicated for inclusion into the report.
+  - (optional) additional sample metadata columns can be added and indicated for inclusion in the report.

-2 examples (hg38 & mm10) are provided in the test/ directory (COMING SOON)
+2 examples (hg38 & mm10) are provided in the .test/ directory and are pre-filled with resource locations from the [respective Zenodo download](../README.md#resources).